qdrant/landing_page/qdrant-landing/content/articles/neural-search-tutorial.md

 If the model is trained on a large enough dataset, its internal features can work as embeddings too.
 So, for instance, you can take any pre-trained on ImageNet model and cut off the last layer from it.
 In the penultimate layer of the neural network, as a rule, the highest-level features are formed, which, however, do not correspond to specific classes.
-The output of this model can be used as an embedding.
+The output of this layer can be used as an embedding.

 ## What tasks is neural search good for?